scrapinghub/webstruct/docs/tutorial.rst

 .. image:: images/wa-buttons.png

 Follow WebAnnotator `manual <http://perso.limsi.fr/xtannier/en/WebAnnotator/>`__ to define named entities and annotate some web pages (nested WebAnnotator entities are not supported).
+Use "Save as.." menu item or "Save as" toolbar button to save the results; don't use "Export as".

 After that you can load annotated webpages as lxml trees::